-

 Employer Led Workforce Project

 The Employer-Led Workforce Development Project a collaborative research project led by the NL Workforce Innovation Centre (NLWIC) and funded by the Government of Canada’s Future Skills Program.
-The Project is being delivered by the NL Workforce Innovation Centre (NLWIC), in collaboration with the Atlantic Chamber of Commerce (ACC) as implementer of the Talent Pipeline Management Model (TPM) with NLWIC providing the evaluation, communication and project management expertise.
+The Project is being delivered by the NL Workforce Innovation Centre (NLWIC), in collaboration with the Atlantic Chamber of Commerce (ACC) and the Baie Verte Chamber of Commerce as implementer of the Talent Pipeline Management (TPM) Model with NLWIC providing the evaluation, communication and project management expertise.

 Staff and Supports

-- TPM Support Lori Shae-Smith, Baie Verte Chamber of Commerce (BVCC)
+- Lori Shea-Smith, Project Director, Baie Verte Chamber of Commerce (BVCC)

 -